Llanelli RFC: The regional era

 Top-level professional rugby changed at Llanelli RFC in 2003 when Llanelli's first team was rebranded, as part of the WRU's move to five professional teams, as Llanelli Scarlets and Llanelli RFC became the club's premiership brand.
 The Llanelli RFC team now plays in the Welsh Premier Division and Welsh Cup.
 Under coach Scott Quinnell they won the cup in 2005, their first silverware in their new format.

+On 28 March 2023, Llanelli RFC announced their withdrawal from the Premier Division for the 2023–24 season, as they would be unable to field a team in the expanded league.
+Llanelli RFC would instead seek to arrange friendlies as a development side for the Scarlets, and look to join a proposed eight–team league above the Premier Division.

+Llanelli did not join the new competition, Super Rygbi Cymru, with Carmarthen Quins and Llandovery representing the Scarlets region.
+Funding was no longer allocated to the side and the team was disbanded, with players allocated elsewhere.

 Match traditions

 As a link to the club's team anthem Sosban Fach, there were sosbenni on top of the uprights of both sets of posts at Stradey Park.
 The saucepans were installed at Parc y Scarlets.

-When Llanelli RFC play Bath, it was tradition that a rag doll was hung from the crossbar, which the winning team then kept until their next encounter.
+Whenever Llanelli RFC played Bath, it was tradition that a rag doll was hung from the crossbar, which the winning team then kept until their next encounter.
 Llanelli RFC last won the doll in 2002.
-Since 2003 this tradition was continued by the Regional side who successfully 'defended' it when they played Bath in the Powergen Cup semi-final in 2006.
+Since 2003 this tradition has been continued by the regional side, who successfully retained the doll when they played Bath in the Powergen Cup semi-final in 2006.